3box/ceramic-stats/README.md

 <img width="214" alt="image" src="https://user-images.githubusercontent.com/798887/215293089-31e3ed7d-7318-4a50-98bb-8b59d00e66e0.png">

+If you would like your new dashboard to be checked into git and propagated from prod -> clay, qa and dev, add it to the appropriate section of https://github.com/3box/ceramic-stats/blob/dev/grafana/src/push-boards.py and run this script with the Grafana API key in your environment.
+This way we can tweak the dashboards freely using grafana and check them in after being satisfied with the result.
+Note that the prometheus driven dashboards are not provisioned (so are not overwritten on deploy).

 ### Creating an Alert

 You may add an alert on any query, using the "Alert" tab.